TimAConner/pleaseSetupGit/README.md

 ## Purpose
 One can quickly clone down a new or old repository using pleaseSetupGit.
 This modules will automatically setup README.md, setup .gitignore, add node_modules to git ignore, run npm init -y, run npm install, run grunt, and start the http server.
 You'll be up and ready to work in the span of one command!
 (Or two, because there's always  *one* person who just has to have more than grunt and http server running.)
 ## How to Setup
-1. Clone down this project
-1. npm install -g
+1. npm install pleaseSetupGit -g
 1. You're ready to rock!

 ## How to Use